-Carl Trueman has an interesting blog post where he discusses why young people in the UK and media I general have been more exercised about the dead of George Floyd than what is going on in Hong Kong.
-He suggests that it rather comes down to current negative perceptions of democracy in an era of identity chaos:
+Carl Trueman has an interesting blog post where he discusses why young people in the UK, and media in general, are more exercised about the death of George Floyd than what is going on in Hong Kong.
+He suggests that it comes down to current negative perceptions of democracy in an era of identity chaos:

 Related to this, identity has become the most important factor in contemporary politics.
 Strange to tell, it was only a month ago that the nightly news was seasoned with inspiring stories of communities coming together in countless acts of kindness toward the vulnerable and needy in their midst in the face of COVID-19.
 The identity chaos of recent years seemed suddenly to have vanished.
 How naïve and paper-thin that renewed community now seems.
 In a world where the traditional anchors of identity—nation, family, religion, place, geographical community—have been attenuated or redefined virtually out of existence, personal freedom and self-determination have become gods.
 And fighting for such has given a rootless generation a cause in which to believe and find meaning.

-Yes, it is true that the U.K. shares some blame in what is going on in Hong Kong by turning a blind eye to many of the wrong things the Chinese government have been up to.
-We also know it has been doing this because in a post-Brexit world it feels unable to challenge China on many issues because it needs those bilateral trade deals!
-Sadly that share in blame is not sufficient to get the media and public to take the issue seriously enough because of another factor at work : the new collective feeling of “white guilt”.
+Yes, it is true that the U.K. shares some blame in what is going on in Hong Kong by turning a blind eye to many of the wrong things the Chinese government is doing.
+We also know the U.K. has been behaving this way because in a post-Brexit world it feels unable to challenge China on many issues.
+It desperately needs those bilateral trade deals!
+But that share in blame is not sufficient to get the media and public to take the issue seriously enough because of another factor at work : the new collective feeling of “white guilt”.

 The hands off approach to Hong Kong is precisely what the “anti-white supremacy” crowd led by BLM and others want.
-The idea of Britain intervening in Hong Kong indirectly or through other pressures is frowned upon because would be interpreted as “whiteness” exerting its supremacy again in the guise of being global moral guardians.
+The idea of Britain intervening in Hong Kong indirectly or through other pressures is frowned upon because that would be interpreted as “whiteness” exerting its supremacy again in the guise of being global moral guardians.
 In line with this, any criticism of China is seen as an expression of white supremacy.
-It is not simply that a choice is being made to side with one issue over another, it is that the very logic of the BLM and their media sympathises involves ceding moral authority in situations in which the perpetrators of injustice are non-white.
-We should expect more Hong Kong situations to occur with West unable to stop it.
+It is not simply that a choice is being made to side with one issue over another, it is that the very logic of the BLM and their media sympathisers requires ceding moral authority in situations in which the perpetrators of injustice are non-white.
+We should expect more Hong Kong situations to occur with West unable to do anything about it.